voxel51/fiftyone/docs/source/user_guide/app.rst

     import fiftyone.zoo as foz

     dataset = foz.load_zoo_dataset("quickstart-video")

     dataset.create_index("$**")
     dataset.create_index("frames.$**")

+    # For illustration, so that any filter brings dataset out of lightning mode
-    fo.app_config.lightning_threshold = len(dataset) # for illustration
+    fo.app_config.lightning_threshold = len(dataset)

     session = fo.launch_app(dataset)

-For large datasets with a large number fields, adding individual and/or selective wildcard indexes is recommended.
+For datasets with a large number fields, adding individual and/or selective wildcard indexes is recommended:

 .. code-block:: python
     :linenos:

     import fiftyone as fo
-    import fiftyone.zoo as foz

-    dataset = fo.Dataset("my-large-dataset")
+    dataset = fo.Dataset()

-    # it is best to create indexes before adding samples
+    # Index specific top-level fields
     dataset.create_index("camera_id")
     dataset.create_index("recorded_at")
     dataset.create_index("annotated_at")
     dataset.create_index("annotated_by")

-    # wildcard on ground truth frame detections
+    # Wildcard index for all attributes of ground truth detections
-    dataset.create_index("frames.ground_truth.detections.$**")

-    # ... add samples
+    dataset.create_index("ground_truth.detections.$**")

+    # Note: it is faster to declare indexes before adding samples
+    dataset.add_samples(...)

+    # For illustration, so that any filter brings dataset out of lightning mode
-    fo.app_config.lightning_threshold = 10000
+    fo.app_config.lightning_threshold = len(dataset)

     session = fo.launch_app(dataset)

-For group datasets, it is recommended to create compound indexes that include the group `name` for performant sample grid results
+For :ref:`grouped datasets <groups>`, you should create two indexes for each field you wish to filter by in lightning mode: the field itself and a compound index that includes the group slice name:

 .. code-block:: python
     :linenos: